qualcomm-qrb-ros/qrb_ros_video/qrb_ros_video/test/README.md

 <summary>What are the performance expectations for the test nodes?</summary><br>
 Performance depends on video resolution, frame rate, and hardware capabilities.
 The test nodes are optimized for real-time processing and should handle standard video formats (1080p@30fps) with minimal latency when hardware acceleration is available.
 </details>

-## 📜 License

-This project is licensed under BSD-3-Clause-Clear.
-See the [LICENSE](LICENSE) file for details.